-Some countries require visitors to buy travel or medical insurance.
+Some countries, such as Cuba and Iran, do require visitors to buy travel or medical insurance.
 These requirements change frequently, so it’s best to check with your tour operator or the country’s Ministry of Tourism to determine the current status.

 But whether or not an insurance requirement is in place, it’s still a very good idea to purchase travel insurance for your trip.
 Here’s why: